simonmichael/hledger/MANUAL.markdown

                --binary-filename  show the download filename for this hledger build -V       --version          show version information
       -h       --help             show command-line usage

-    DATES can be y/m/d or smart dates like "last month".
-PATTERNS are regular expressions which filter by account name.
-Prefix a pattern with desc: to filter by transaction description instead, prefix with not: to negate it.
-    When using both, not: comes last.

 <a name="file-format" />